 Notes: If you’re trying to catch one of these snakes it can be very difficult.
 They are excellent escape artists and once they get into a clump of bushes or up a tree – forget it.
 Go look for something else, you won’t catch it.
 They can disappear in trees so fast it’s hard to believe.
-Occasionally you can find these in caves – they eat bats too.
+Occasionally, you can find these in caves – they eat bats too.

 Active Time?
 Diurnal – daytime.

-Venom Toxicity: Rear fanged venomous snake – but the venom is not very dangerous to humans at all.
+Venom Toxicity: Rear fanged mildly venomous snake – but the venom is not known to be dangerous to humans.
 Just the same, don’t let it bite down on you more than a second or two before you remove it.

 Species: C. ornata